 Because of the large number of connecting flights students may have in order to reach Des Moines, it is not uncommon for baggage to get delayed en route.
 We suggest you bring at least an extra day's worth of clothing and any essential personal items (medications, etc) with you in your carry-on luggage in the event that your luggage gets delayed.

-The International Center's Orientation for new international law students will be on Wednesday and Thursday, January 24-25, 2018, in the reading room of Cowls Library from 9:30am-4:00pm.
+International Orientation for new international law students will be on Wednesday and Thursday, January 23-24, 2019, in the reading room of Cowls Library from 9:30am-4:00pm.
 International Student Orientation will include information regarding immigration regulations, services at Drake, health insurance, and other helpful information to help you as you adjust to life at Drake and in the US generally.
 If you have not provided TOEFL scores prior to arriving at Drake or if your scores are below Drake requirements, you will be asked to sit for the TOEFL exam on Wednesday, January 24 at 3:00pm.

 Family members who travel with students are advised to use their travel agent to make hotel reservations.
 Family members who intend to travel to Des Moines should make reservations as soon as possible because Des Moines hotels are in short supply at this time.
 Individuals who stay at hotels other than those close to Drake will probably want to rent a car or use taxis to get to campus.
 Anyone visiting Des Moines for more than a night or two will probably also want to rent a car.

 Depending on when you arrive, you may have some free time before Orientation.
 Use this time to find an apartment, open a bank account, find the International Center, plan your schedule, shop for things you couldn’t bring with you, meet new friends and recover from jet lag!